This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 Are there any particular tax regimes applicable to intellectual property, such as patent box?

-Subject to a governmental audit, a supertax deduction of an additional 30% of certain R&D expenses, including any depreciation of machinery and equipment used for R&D purposes, is available at the time such expenses are realized.
+Subject to a governmental audit, a supertax deduction of an additional 100% of certain R&D expenses, including any depreciation of machinery and equipment used for R&D purposes, is available at the time such expenses are realized.
 The said rate has been increased from 30% to 100% applicable as of 1st September 2020.

 Profits derived by a business from the sale of assets produced by deploying its own patents, and from services provided with the use of its own patents, are exempt from corporate income tax for a period of three years starting from the year when the relevant revenues were first accrued.
 The relevant profits are taxed when distributed or capitalized.

 Certain instruments and equipment used for R&D which are set by governmental decision, can be amortized at a 40% rate annually.